Reciprocal theorem for calculating the flow rate of oscillatory channel flows: Introduction

-Another useful approach for finding the flow rate and pressure drop is to exploit the Lorentz reciprocal theorem \cite{lorentz1896general}, which allows the calculation of integrated quantities \emph{without} the need for calculating the detailed velocity and pressure fields (see, e.g., \cite{happel1983,masoud2019reciprocal} and the references therein).
+Accurate modeling and design of such microsystems requires a quantitative understanding of the relationship between key integrated quantities, such as flow rate and pressure drop, in oscillatory flow.
+One approach to obtaining such relations is to solve the ``complete'' problem, meaning to solve the governing unsteady hydrodynamic equations.
+Another useful approach for finding integrated quantities (such as force, torque, or flow rate) is to exploit the Lorentz reciprocal theorem \cite{lorentz1896general}, which relates two different flow problems to each other (see, e.g., \cite{happel1983,masoud2019reciprocal} and the references therein).
+For example, in this way, a known solution of a ``simpler'' problem (termed the \emph{auxiliary} problem) can be used to obtain the flow rate of a ``harder'' problem \emph{without} the need for calculating its velocity and pressure fields.

 This approach is particularly well-suited for low-Reynolds-number fluid mechanics applications such as those described above.
-For example, the reciprocal theorem has been used to predict the forces on and velocities of particles in oscillating flow fields \cite{zhang1998oscillatory,leshansky2004force,collis2017autonomous,kargar2021lift,fouxon2023excess,zhang2023unsteady}, as well as the lift force on particles in steady motion near elastic walls (see, e.g., \cite{bureau2023lift,rallabandi2024fluid} and the references therein).
-Although many applications of the reciprocal theorem are to three-dimensional flows, two-dimensional external oscillatory flows caused by the motion of immersed surfaces can also be handled \cite{lin1987hydrodynamic,elfring2015anote}.
-Furthermore, when combined with the lubrication approximation for slender flow geometries \cite{day2000lubrication}, the reciprocal theorem has also been used to obtain closed-form analytical expressions for flow rate--pressure drop relations for steady non-Newtonian flows through rigid channels \cite{boyko2021RT,boyko2022flow} and steady Newtonian flows through deformable channels \cite{boyko2022flow}.
-However, despite all the progress made, to the best of our knowledge, no application of the reciprocal theorem to \emph{oscillatory channel flows} has been presented to date.
-This observation motivates our study, which aims to show the reciprocal theorem's versatility and simplicity for studying the two-way coupling between oscillatory flow and channel deformation.
+For example, the reciprocal theorem has been used to predict the forces on and velocities of particles \cite{zhang1998oscillatory,leshansky2004force,collis2017autonomous,kargar2021lift,fouxon2018fundamental,fouxon2023excess,zhang2023unsteady} and disks \cite{zhang1998oscillatory,usman2025small} in oscillating flow fields.
+Although many applications of the reciprocal theorem are to three-dimensional flows, two-dimensional (2D) external oscillatory flows caused by the motion of immersed surfaces can also be handled \cite{lin1987hydrodynamic,elfring2015anote}.
+In the present context, 2D flows are an idealization of 3D flows that are unconfined (or of large extent) in the spanwise direction perpendicular to the flow.
+Then, the lubrication approximation for slender flow geometries \cite{day2000lubrication} suggests that the velocity varies transversely and the pressure varies axially, and the reciprocal theorem has been used to obtain closed-form analytical expressions for flow rate--pressure drop relations of steady non-Newtonian flows through rigid \cite{boyko2021RT,boyko2022pressure} and deformable \cite{boyko2022flow,pande2025pressure,boyko2025interplay} channels.